pdfnjs/pdfn/packages/react/README.md

 > **Alpha Release** - Core PDF generation works.
 Some features are still in development.

+> **⚠️ Server-only** - This package must be used in server environments only.
+Do not import it in files marked with `"use client"`.

 ## Requirements

 **Node.js only** - This package generates PDFs on the server, not in the browser.

 Use it in:
-- Next.js API routes / Server Actions
+- Next.js API routes / Server Actions / Server Components
 - Express, Fastify, Hono backends
 - Node.js scripts

+**Do NOT use in:**
+- `"use client"` components
+- Browser code
+- Client-side React

 ## Installation